Forest Park Nature Playscape

 2018 - 2021

 Forest Park, St. Louis, MO

 Interboro Partners (Tobias Armborst, Daniel D'Oca, Georgeen Theodore, Andrew Wald, Katherine Isidro, Andrew Wald, Odili Onochie, Brian Mourato), Rubus Landscape Architecture, David Mason & Associates, Citizen Carpentry, Sarah Tisdale

 Interboro led a team of landscape architects, builders, artists, educators, growers, and civic activists to design a new natural playscape in St. Louis’ Forest Park.
-This project is transform what is now 17 acres of turf into a restored natural environment with nine unique activity areas connected by a network of trails and paths.
+This project is transforming what was 17 acres of turf into a restored natural environment with nine unique activity areas connected by a network of trails and paths.
 Here, families and children can escape the city and actively explore, discover, and learn in an accessible, freeform natural environment.

-To help design this natural playscape, we enlisted the help of young St. Louisans through different outreach methods including a mobile engagement station, collage activity games, hands-on models, full-scale prototypes, and a Youth Advisory Committee.
+To help design this natural playscape, we enlisted the help of hundreds of young St. Louisans through different outreach methods including a mobile engagement station, collage activity games, hands-on models, full-scale prototypes, and a Youth Advisory Committee.

 Through deep observation, broad community engagement, and innovative thinking, we are reimagining what it means to play and learn in a public park.

 After a year-long design process, the Playscape broke ground in 2019 and will officially open to the public on June 2, 2021.
 See the official announcement (with sneak-peek photos) from Forest Park Forever here.